 Water must be directed away from your house to prevent basement leaks and foundation cracks.
 Gutters and downspouts move rainwater away from the house.
 However, most downspouts stop within a foot of the foundation and cause problems for homeowners.

-Gutter splash pans, splash blocks, or downspout extensions are common means of drainage correction, may direct water several feet from your house, but that’s not enough to prevent water damage and foundation failure.
+Gutter splash pans, splash blocks, or downspout extensions are common means of drainage correction as they may direct water several feet from your house, but that’s not enough to prevent water damage and foundation failure.
 They are not but permanent solutions as they can also get moved or loosened very easily and allow the water to drain back towards your home.